 Images.
 In terms of SEO the most important thing you need to take care here are the alt tags, they need to be present on every image you use on your website.
 It is considered best practice to use unique images, so try to use your own pictures as much as possible.

 Map.
 This is pretty obvious – if you are a local business you need to embed a Google Map so your customers could easily find your location.

-We can do all of this for your local business, just send us a message.
+We can do all of this for your local business, just give us a call.

-You might have heard of it, but what exactly are schema markup and structured data?
+You might have heard of it, but what exactly is schema markup and structured data?

 Structured data is a method used for communicating your metadata to search engines.
 This is the code responsible for the so-called rich snippets, the beautiful and informative snippets in your search results.
 These are the snippets that look something like this:

 A rich snippet provides more information than title and description, there can be a photo, a star rating, number of reviews, price range etc. The information included in a rich snippet is determined by the structured data markup that uses Schema.org vocabulary.

 Schema.org is a brainchild of Google, Bing, Yandex, and Yahoo!
 Yes, all the major search engines collaborated on it to bring you the best user experience as a searcher by providing a unified vocabulary for structured data across the web.